Estimated reading time: 3 minutes

 Now that spring is here, it is time to get your home and yard ready for the warmer weather ahead with some outdoor spring maintenance.
 Many homeowners think that maintenance this time of year is geared more toward cleaning.
-This is absolutely true, because cleaning plays a big part in improving the curb appeal of your home.
+This is absolutely true because cleaning plays a big part in improving your home’s curb appeal.
 However, there are other maintenance jobs that should be on your list that will help protect your home and save you a lot of money in repair costs in the long run.

 Don’t forget to add these outdoor spring maintenance chores to your checklist this spring: